ilyankor/free-stochastic-music/README.md

    gfortran src/main.f -o fsm
    ```

-   To run the program using the input data from the book:
+   To run the program using the input data for Atrées (ST/10-3, 060962):

    ```sh
    ./fsm < ex/input.txt > output.txt